 What kind of computer do I need?

-The minimum computer requirements can be found on the Steinberg website.
-In principle, it’s also possible to run Cubase on your laptop.
-However, if you plan to use large sample libraries and/or plugins that require more computing power, consider a more powerful computer.
+You can find the minimum computer requirements on the Steinberg website.
+In principle, it is therefore possible to run Cubase on a laptop.
+However, these requirements are truly minimal.
+If you plan to use large sample libraries and/or plugins that require more processing power and/or work on larger projects, consider investing in a more powerful computer.
+I can advise you on this.

 What kind of sound card do I need?